The expectation value of the number of loops and the left-passage probability in the double-dimer model: Loops around the cylinder

 In conclusion, we have the following identity,

 where the index $dd$ indicates that the expectation is with respect to the probability measure of the double-dimer model, $\mathcal{Z}$ stands for the partition function of the resulting double-dimer model, $\mathcal{Q}_\beta$ is the partition function of the dimer model with the above weights, and $\mathcal{Q}_0$ is the partition function \eqref{cylinderpartitioneven} or \eqref{cylinderpartitionodd} depending on $N$ being even or odd (In the case $M$ odd and $N$ even, there is simply no nontrivial loop).
-To compute the RHS of \eqref{loopcylinder}, we write the action for one contributing dimer model